| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 me clipped my left front and broke the front axle.
 I couldn't steer but got the car

 stopped on the inside edge of the track and waited for the tow truck.
+In the pits, Greg was ready with jack stands as the wrecker dropped

 me off.
 The car was the best it had been all year.
 We were competitive and moving forward.